guidopetri/chess-pipeline/README.md

 A PostGreSQL server must also be set up properly.
 The data is written to a table with the format listed in `chess_games.sql`.

-## Running the script
+## Gathering chess data

-To run the script, run the following command with the location of `chess_pipeline.py` in your PYTHONPATH:
+To gather data from Lichess, run the following command with the location of `chess_pipeline.py` in your PYTHONPATH:

 `luigi --module chess_pipeline CopyGames`

-with the following arguments:

-- `--user`, the PostGreSQL user to log in as
-- `--password`, the password for the above user
-- `--host`, the hostname for where the server is running
-- `--port`, the port to which the server is listening
-- `--database`, the database to write to

 By default, the script pulls Blitz games from the last two days for the user [`thibault`](http://lichess.org/@/thibault).
 This can be changed by passing in the following arguments: